The Grand Houses of GJ

 Built in the 1770s for John Edwards (1737-1823), Ann's maternal grandfather.
 Coincidentally, the land was sold to John Edwards by Japhet Lister, Anne's great-uncle.

-In 1832 it was occupied by John Edwards' son Henry (Ann's uncle) and his wife Lea (née Priestley - William Priestley's cousin), and it is presumably this Mrs Edwards with whom Anne was on friendly visiting terms from around 1816, and the "Mr and Mrs Edwards of Pye Nest" that Aunt Ann Walker invokes in GJ.
+In 1832 it was occupied by John Edwards' son Henry (Ann's uncle) and his wife Lea (née Priestley - William Priestley's cousin), and it is presumably this Mrs Edwards with whom Anne was on friendly visiting terms from around 1816, and the

 The house was demolished in 1935, and in the 1940s the grounds were given over to housing.